deansher/slack-message-pipe/README.md

 ## Overview

-**slack-message-pipe** is an open source project and offered free of charge and under the MIT license.
-Please check attached licence file for details.
+**slack-message-pipe** is open source under the MIT license.
+See `./LICENSE`.

-## Features

-Here is a short summary of the key features of **slack-message-pipe**:

-- Export of any public and private Slack channel to a PDF  or JSON file (text only)
-- Automatic detection of timezone and locale based from Slack.
-Can also be set manually if needed.
-- Exporting support for all Slack features incl. threads and layout blocks
-- Ability to export only the portion of a channel for a specific time period
-- Ability to configure page layout of PDF file (e.g. Portrait vs. Landscape)
-- Many defaults and behaviors can be configured with configuration files
+We use Flit for package management and distribution.

 ## Installation

 ### Python

+This package is compatible with Python 3.10 and 3.11.

-You can install the tool from PyPI with `pip install`.
-This will require you to have Python reinstalled in your machine and it will work with any OS supported by Python.
-We recommend installing it into a virtual environment like venv.
+You can install the tool from PyPI with `pip install`:

 ```bash
 pip install slack-message-pipe
 ```

-This package is compatible with Python 3.10 and 3.11.
-We use Flit for package management and distribution.

 You can then run the tool with the command `slack-message-pipe` as explained in detail under [Usage](#usage).